-The Americans with Disabilities Act protects children against discrimination from child care programs, unless the child’s presence would pose a direct threat to the health or safety of others or require a fundamental alteration of the program.
+The Americans with Disabilities Act protects children from discriminatory practices in child care programs, unless the child’s presence would pose a direct threat to the health or safety of others or require a fundamental alteration of the program.

 You should also know:

 - Military and civilian child care programs must make reasonable accommodations to integrate children with disabilities.